Skip to main content

 Users are connecting to one Claude-approved Barndoor entry point.
 They are not managing separate Salesforce, Slack, Notion, Snowflake, etc. connectors inside Claude.

-Step 6: Validate the Runtime Experience
+Step 5: Validate the Runtime Experience

 Before broad rollout, test the connector with pilot users.
 The pilot users should have the “User” role in Claude.
-References:
+References: Once pilot validation is complete:

 • Roll the connector out to the rest of the Claude organization